Table of Contents[Hide][Show]

 What Foods Are Rich in Probiotics and Enzymes?

-Items like kimchi, sauerkraut, and kefir are present on both lists of the best probiotic and enzymes foods; it would be great to have them regularly in your meals.
+Since items like kimchi, sauerkraut, and kefir are present on both lists of the best probiotic and enzyme foods, it would be great to include them regularly in your meals.
 You can also have the other items on the lists if you want to have a diversity of foods.

 When Is the Best Time to Take a Probiotic or Enzyme Supplement?